raikm/dotbase/README.md

 The PROMIS-33 (Patient-Reported Outcomes Measurement Information System-33) is a validated **questionnaire** designed to assess **health-related quality of life** of patients.
 It consists of **33 items** covering multiple domains of physical, mental, and social health.

-1. **Physical Function** – Measures mobility, strength, and ability to perform daily activities.
+1. **Physical Function** (inverted) – Measures mobility, strength, and ability to perform daily activities.
 2. **Pain Interference** – Assesses how pain affects daily life.
 3. **Fatigue** – Evaluates the severity and impact of fatigue.
 4. **Depression** – Measures emotional distress and depressive symptoms.